randomtask2000/terraform-codebuild-ec2-instance/README.md

 # Run Terraform inside AWS CodeBuild as a build service
-This little repo illustrates how to build a `CodeBuild` project with `terraform` and run `terraform` inside of CodeBuid to build some infrastructure from another repo.
-[This](https://github.com/randomtask2000/terraform_ec2_instance) CodeBuild project provisions an EC2 instance.
+This little repo illustrates how to build a `CodeBuild` project with `terraform` and run terraform inside of this project to build some infrastructure from another [repo](https://github.com/randomtask2000/terraform_ec2_instance).
+This other repo builds a simple `ec2` instance.

+##Config
+Before running this terraform template, add the following terraform config file.

 Create a settings file `terraform.auto.tfvars` with the following:
 ```